 How the Program Works

 If the bank provides less than a 100% match, the assistance is provided in the form of a non-recourse, non-interest bearing subordinate loan secured by a junior lien that is recorded against the property.
-After five years, the subordinate lien will be released.
+After a certain number of years, the subordinate lien will be released.
 You only need to repay the loan if you sell the home for a profit or refinance (and take cash out) during that time.